-- The 2014 Wonderlic Piano Competition is for residents of Maryland and the District of Columbia (Washington, D.C.) or non-residents attending schools in Maryland or D.C., and is open to pianists from the ages of 17 to 29.
-Proof of residency, enrollment, or birth date may be required.
+- The competition is for residents of Maryland and the District of Columbia (Washington, D.C.) or non-residents attending schools in Maryland or D.C. and open to singers ages 18-35.
+Proof of residency or enrollment may be required.

-- Prior Wonderlic competition winners are not eligible to enter.
+- Prior Wonderlic Competition winners at any level are not eligible to compete.

 - A teacher, coach or sponsor is required to sign the application as an endorsement of the applicant.

-- In the event one is chosen as a finalist, the repertoire selected by the applicant will be the program for the recital, in whole or in part.
+- In the event the applicant is chosen as a finalist, the repertoire will be the program for the recital, in whole or in part.

-- The competition will take place on Saturday, March 22, 2014 at the Second Presbyterian Church, 4200 St. Paul Street, Baltimore.
+- The preliminary competition will take place on Saturday, April 11, 2015 at the Second Presbyterian Church at 4200 St. Paul Street in Baltimore.
 Upon receipt of approved and completed applications and materials, contestants will be notified by phone or mail regarding their schedule and the amount of time to be heard, and other necessary information that may be helpful.

 - The first prize winner will receive $1,500.
 The second prize is $1,000.